 Herbicides are often applied in combination with other active ingredients and/or surfactants.
-This has raised the question of possible synergistic interactions (i.e., more than additive response) between these materials.
-It is noteworthy that studies published in the scientific literature, including a comprehensive study of more than 400 combinations of pesticides, have shown that synergism is rare (Carpenter et al., 1961; Keplinger and Deichmann, 1967; Federation of German Research Societies, 1975; Groten et al., 1997).
-The toxicity of glyphosate has been evaluated in combination with several surfactants and/or other herbicides in acute studies with rats and aquatic species.
+This has other herbicides in acute studies with rats and aquatic species.
 Based on the results of these studies, it is concluded that the simultaneous exposure of glyphosate and other materials does not produce a synergistic response.